-KPMG Auditores, S.L. issued, on April 27, 2018, the audit reports with no reservations relating to the individual and consolidated accounts of Solunion Seguros, Compañía Internacional de Seguros y Reaseguros, S.A at 31 December 2017.
+KPMG Auditores, S.L. has issued, in April 2019, the audit reports with no reservations relating to the individual and consolidated accounts of the controlling Company at 31 December 2018.
 This company is headquartered at Torre de Cristal, Paseo de la Castellana 259C, Madrid, Spain.